korsbo/Latexify.jl/docs/src/index.md

 | Chemical arrow notation | `:chem`, `:chemical`, `:arrow` or `:arrows` | Latexify an AbstractReactionNetwork to ``\LaTeX`` formatted chemical arrow notation using [mhchem](https://ctan.org/pkg/mhchem?lang=en).

 ## Modifying the output
 Some of the different outputs can be modified using keyword arguments.
 You can for example transpose an array with `transpose=true` or specify a header of a table or mdtable with `header=[]`.
-For more options, see the sections for the respective output environment.
+For more options, see the [List of possible arguments](@ref).

 ## Printing vs displaying